 My agency made this level of reporting part of our product.

 It was something we sold, and was a competitive advantage over our more risky competitors, especially fly-by-night freelancers who really had no formal process.

 This addition, which took about 20 minutes a week to fulfill was responsible for helping us close more deals and virtually eliminate any 11th hour “we need to talk” calls.
 (If you’re still billing by the hour, you should be charging for this — always charge whenever you’re providing value.
 I bill by the week, so any of the project management or meeting overhead was rolled into one flat cost.)

 This model of forced communication and transparency required our clients to stay engaged with the project.
 And there was no room for doubt — if a “he said, she said” situation came up, we could quickly and easily refer to project reports to quickly figure out who, if anyone, was at fault.

-Many of you reading this are probably planning for changes you’re going to make to the way you do business in 2016.
+Many of you reading this are probably planning for changes you’re going to make to the way you do business in the coming fiscal year.
 I’d encourage you to try incorporating weekly reporting into your process.